Oilers, Sabres sagging despite being led by McDavid, Eichel

 What’s becoming abundantly clear since McDavid and Eichel were selected with the top two picks in the 2015 draft is it takes more than the arrival of a so-called “once-in-a-generation” star to transform a losing team into a contender.

 “It’s a team sport.
-Things don’t get fixed with one player,” Sabres forward Kyle Okposo said before Buffalo hosted Edmonton on Monday night.
+Things don’t get fixed with one player,” Sabres forward Kyle Okposo said before a 4-3 loss to the Oilers on Monday night.
 “They can certainly help.
 But it’s a collective effort.”

+The game against Edmonton was an example of Okposo’s viewpoint.
+Eichel scored twice, including his career-high-matching 25th, but the Sabres squandered a 3-1 second-period lead.

 The comparisons are striking.